WillyYu/vivaldi_1.7/README.md

 # vivaldi_1.7

-## Enhacement 1
-* Enhance the performance of tab resize when toggling Bookmark/Download/... panels.
+## Enhance the performance of tab resize when toggling Bookmark/Download/... panels.

 ### Detail
 I usually hold more than 50 tabs open, it becomes slow to resize tabs when toggling bookmark panel.